prometheusresearch/rios/docs/source/calculation_set_specification.rst

                   .. _`RFC3986`: http://tools.ietf.org/html/rfc3986
-    :Description: This property is a reference to the `id` property on the root object of an Instrument Definition.
-It is meant to specify the exact Instrument this Assessment Document is in response to.
+    :Description: This property is a reference to the `id` property on the root object of an :doc:`Instrument Definition
+                  </instrument_specification>`.
+It is meant to specify the
+                  exact Instrument this Calculation Set is augmenting.

 ``version``
     :Type: String
     :Constraints: Required
-    :Description: This property is a reference the the `version` property on the root object of an Instrument Definition.
-It is meant to specify the exact revision of the Instrument this Assessment Document is in response to.
+    :Description: This property is a reference the the `version` property on the root object of an :doc:`Instrument Definition
+                  </instrument_specification>`.
+It is meant to specify the
+                  exact revision of the Instrument this Calculation Set is augmenting.

 Calculation Object
 ------------------
 Calculation Objects are the core of what makes up a Calculation Set Definition.
-They describe the values that should be calculated for an Assessment Document.
-These objects consist of several properties:
+They describe the values that should be calculated for an :doc:`Assessment Document </assessment_specification>`.
+These objects consist of several
+properties:

 ``id``
     :Type: String